-The planning process was structured intentionally to gather a broad range of perspectives and be responsive to feedback.
-Two committees-the Steering Committee and Advisory Committee-and three precinct study teams-Academic Life, Student Life, and Athletics and Recreation-formed the core working groups for this process.
-As the initiative proceeded, ideas were vetted and tested in various venues, including campus-wide forums.
+Similar to the 2009 master plan, the 2019 Master Plan Update was structured intentionally to gather a broad range of perspectives and be responsive to feedback.
+In 2009, two committees-the Steering Committee and Advisory Committee-and three precinct study teams-Academic Life, Student Life, and Athletics and Recreation-formed the core working groups for this process.
+In 2019, a Steering Committee served as frequent advisors to the planning team.
+In addition to meeting with Academic, Student Life, and Athletic stakeholder groups, the planning team also met with committees related to Workplace and Administration, Parking and Transportation, Open Space, Real Estate, and Sustainability and Infrastructure.
+Input from Student Fellows, the Board of Trustees, and Faculty and Staff was also influential in forming the goals and outcomes of the plan.

 The process was structured around these four phases:

 During the Observations Phase, quantitative and qualitative information about the Reynolda Campus was gathered to provide an integrated picture of the University.
-This body of knowledge o ered valuable insight into the history, culture, philosophy, and setting of the campus and how all of those are vitally entwined.
+This body of knowledge offered valuable insight into the history, culture, philosophy, and setting of the campus and how all of those are vitally entwined.
 During this early period, the design team and the community developed personal and intellectual relationships that led to a shared understanding of the campus.
-The conversations during the early period facilitated the development of planning principles which formed the foundation for the plans that followed.
+The conversations during the early period affirmed and expanded upon the 2009 Master Plan planning principles which formed the foundation for the plans that followed.